|Homepage:||Click to visit|

 Program Fee ($2,600) - Estimate based on 2017 program

-The program fee will cover lodging for 3 weeks in Paris, France, ground transportation, all program field trips, tours and non-optional excursions, international travel insurance and some meals.
+The program fee will cover lodging for 3 weeks in Paris, France, ground transportation on day of arrival, all program field trips, tours and non-optional excursions, international travel insurance and some meals.

 9/22 - $800 Deposit due

 11/17 – remaining balance due

 The program fee is based on a minimum student enrollment.
 If the student enrollment falls below the minimum, CSUF reserves the right to adjust the program fee to accommodate a smaller number of students.

 - CSUF Winter Intersession 2018 tuition and fees

 - Round-trip airfare

 - Additional field trips and excursions not included in the program